MG QS vs GWM Haval H7

 Feature Showdown

-The MG QS features a 12.3-inch touchscreen paired with a 12.3-inch digital dash, while the GWM Haval H7 gets a 14.6-inch display.
+The MG QS features a 12.3-inch touchscreen paired with a 12.3-inch digital dash, while the GWM Haval H7 gets a 14.6-inch display and 10.3-inch instruments.
 Apple CarPlay and Android Auto are standard across both.

 The MG QS stands out with ambient lighting that you will not find on the GWM Haval H7.
 The GWM Haval H7 counters with head-up display, wireless charging and heated front seats.
 Which feature set matters more depends on your daily routine and priorities.